 When might you have a tummy tuck?

-The operation is usually done for cosmetic reasons, with the aim to improve the appearance of a flabby or bulging belly caused by being above a healthy weight, ageing, pregnancies or rapid weight loss.
+The operation is usually done for cosmetic reasons.
+The aim is to improve the appearance of a flabby or bulging belly.
+Causes of a flabby or bulging belly may include:

 Abdominoplasty can also be done as a reconstructive operation to: